 Monoculture oil palm plantations have very low environmental value compared to Borneo’s native tropical rainforest ecosystems.
 Very few species can survive on those farms due to the degraded habitat and the excessive use of agrochemicals.
 Furthermore, they have low carbon sequestration potential and often degrade the soil.
 There is an urgent need to rethink these systems to save Borneo’s wildlife and mitigate climate change while supporting farmer livelihoods.

-ReNature will work with Wild Asia to develop a 100 ha pilot plot of diversified agroforestry, showcasing the benefits to both farmers and the environment, and building the capacity of Wild Asia’s local teams to guide these farmers.
+ReNature will work with Wild Asia to develop a 100 ha pilot plot of BIO-intensively managed farms, bringing about a diversified agroforestry system in oil palm.
+The demonstrations will showcase the benefits to both farmers and the environment, and building the capacity of Wild Asia’s local teams to guide these farmers.
 From this, we will scale up to a full 1,000 ha and potentially further by partnering with other larger producers.

-To design and implement oil palm agroforestry systems that maximized environmental value whilst enhancing farm profitability.
+To design and implement oil palm agroforestry systems, combined with Wild Asia’s Bio-intensive methods, that maximized environmental value whilst enhancing farm profitability.

 This project will demonstrate that palm oil agroforestry systems are not only viable but highly beneficial in the Malaysian context.
 They will be a starting point for driving the widespread adoption of better practices in palm oil production, including farmer and industry outreach activities and regular visits and study tours organized by Wild Asia.